-The complaints committee will consist of at least three governors/ trustees with no prior involvement or knowledge of the complaint.
+The complaints committee will consist of at least three panel members with no prior involvement or knowledge of the complaint at least one of whom will be completely independent of the management of the Trust.
 Prior to the meeting, they will decide amongst themselves who will act as the Chair of the Complaints Committee.
-If there are fewer than three governors from the local Governing board available, the Clerk will source an additional Trustee.
-Alternatively, an entirely independent committee may be convened to hear the complaint at Stage 3.
+If there are fewer than two governors, Trustees or members available an entirely independent committee will be convened to hear the complaint at Stage 3.

-The committee will decide whether to deal with the complaint by inviting parties to a meeting or through written representations, but in making their decision they will be sensitive to the complainant's needs.
+The committee will decide whether to deal with the complaint by inviting parties to a meeting or ACADEMY TRUS through written representations, but in making their decision they will be sensitive to the complainant's needs.